‘Give the pop stars a fairer share of the country’s wealth!’ The Beatles and the Taxman

 The interview was part of a promotional campaign for the newly launched publication Disc and Music Echo, the product of a merger between the pop music paper Disc and Beatles manager Brian Epstein’s own Music Echo (which itself incorporated the now defunct Mersey Beat).
 To encourage sales, readers who collected tokens from the first three issues of the new title could exchange them for a free 7-inch flexi-disc, Sound of the Stars, which featured interviews with a number of musicians, including the Beatles.

-Only a short excerpt made it onto the flexi-disc, but Lodge retained a recording of the full 20-minute interview which later found it way onto a bootleg (a transcript can be read here).
+Only a short excerpt made it onto the flexi-disc, but Lodge retained a recording of the full 20-minute interview which later found its way onto a bootleg (a transcript can be read here).
 It was a rather chaotic affair.
 The Beatles were probably resentful at being roped into an advertising campaign for one of Epstein’s business ventures, and were disinclined to be cooperative, while Lodge didn’t appear to have taken the trouble to prepare any questions in advance.

 The interview took place less than a week before a general election that was to result in the return of Wilson’s Labour government with an increased majority.
 Yet, despite being pressed by Lodge, none of the Beatles had anything intelligent to say on that subject.
 An attempt to draw them out on wider social issues did however result in the following exchange with Lennon: